Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-06-18.

 To ask the hon.
-Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, what the electoral registration rates were in Northern Ireland in each of the last 15 years.
+Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, what recent assessment the Electoral Commission has made of (a) its successes and (b) failures over the last five years.

 Mr Gary Streeter